MoonshinetheP/Envismetrics/joss-paper/paper.md

 $$

 In *Envismetrics*, users can select potential values to automatically generate these plots, with slopes and derived kinetic parameters \( D \) calculated dynamically for each potential.
 This feature enables users to explore the potential dependence of apparent kinetics and identify plateaus where mass transport dominates.
 Users should apply Levich/KL analyses only in regions where steady-state limiting currents are observed. *Envismetrics* allows flexible selection of such regions, but interpretation should follow electrochemical theory to avoid applying these models in inappropriate potential windows.

+> **Note**: While *Envismetrics* displays diffusion coefficients calculated at multiple potentials, this is **not intended to imply that $D$ varies with potential**.
+Rather, each $D$ value is obtained by applying the **definitional form** of the Levich equation at a specific potential.
+In practice, current values — even within the limiting current plateau — often fluctuate slightly due to experimental noise, convection, or surface effects.
+>
+> By plotting $D$ across a range of potentials, users can:
+> - Visually identify regions where $D$ remains consistent;
+> - Average $D$ values across the plateau for better statistical reliability;
+> - Avoid misinterpretation caused by using a single-point calculation.
+>
+> This diagnostic approach does **not** suggest physical dependence of $D$ on potential, but rather supports informed analysis based on electrochemical theory.

 ## Cyclic Voltammetry (CV) Module